mrpejker/cardano-e2e-example/tutorial/server_side/testing.rst

 There are many interesting properties we can implement following this approach.
-New ones defined by us or simply complete "holes" on some of the properties the plutus-apps library has.
-As we briefly mentioned on this module we implement a ``Basic`` strategy that will check the specification and the semantics we give for the ``EscrowModel`` coincides with respect of wallet's balances.
+New ones defined by us or simply complete "holes" on some of the properties the plutus-apps library has to obtain known desirable properties.
+As we briefly mentioned on the ``Escrow`` module we implement a ``Basic`` strategy that will check the specification and the semantics we give for the ``EscrowModel`` coincides with respect of wallet's balances.
 Together with another more intersting property, called ``NoLockedFunds``, for checking we always can retrive the funds locked on any escrow script utxo.

 .. code:: Haskell

-   -- | Basic property testing.
    propBasic :: Actions EscrowModel -> Property
    propBasic = propRunActionsWithOptions
                (options & increaseMaxCollateral)
                defaultCoverageOptions
                (const $ pure True)

-The basic property comes al
+The basic property comes almost for free from the ``ContractModel`` instance of the ``EscrowModel`` type, we just use ``propRunActionsWithOptions`` with default options.
+That is enough to check the wallets’ balance correspondence between the specification and the semantics.
+As we mentioned, a more interesting property can be performed.
+We check that it is impossible to `block` funds forever in the script utxo.
+The method for ensuring this is by implementing two strategies that will be a kind of `proofs` we always can claim the locked funds.
+A proof will be a general recipe for building a sequence of actions that will retrieve all the locked funds for any initial sequence of actions.

 .. code:: Haskell

-   -- | No locked funds property testing. propNoLockedFunds :: Property propNoLockedFunds = checkNoLockedFundsProofWithOptions
+   propNoLockedFunds :: Property
+   propNoLockedFunds = checkNoLockedFundsProofWithOptions
-                       (options & increaseMaxCollateral) noLockProof
+                       (options & increaseMaxCollateral)

-   -- | No locked funds proofs.
+		       noLockProof

    noLockProof :: NoLockedFundsProof EscrowModel noLockProof = defaultNLFP
                  { nlfpMainStrategy   = finishingMainStrategy
                  , nlfpWalletStrategy = finishingWalletStrategy
                  }

-####

-, and also a `semantic`

-Completing the `ContractModel` instance implies implementing the `arbitraryAction` for given the rules for generating valid traces because in general not every combination of actions of a contract is a valid trace.
-For instance, if the contract wasn't “started”, then any action doesn’t make sense.
-Lastly, we need to complete some “bureaucratic” implementation, so the `ContractModel` instances know how to manage the emulator handlers, the connection with the off-chain code, contract starts, etc.

-- set of actions related to the operations
-- specification
-- semantics

-that will specify which operations are available on the dApp backend, and for those operations, we need to do two main things: (1) implement what we call the `specification` of the operations, and (2) implement the `semantics` of each one of these operations using the emulator.
-Later for a particular action trace, we can be sure that the expected result of the emulator coincides with the specification.

-Concretely we need to implement the contract actions as an `Action` type.
-For these, we define the “semantics” by implementing the `perform` function, and for defining the “specification” we need to implement the `nextState` function.
-In general, the specification will be written stating how the wallet balances evolve (together with other information) and also how the particular state of the contract change.
-Clearly, we give “local” definitions for each action on the `nextState` implementation so we can write `preconditions` for ensuring the correct initial state.

-#######################
+To implement this property, we use ``checkNoLockedFundsProofWithOptions``, and besides some default options, we need to provide a ``NoLockedFundsProof`` that will implement the two strategies: ``finishingMainStrategy`` and ``finishingWalletStrategy``.
+These are the "holes" we mentioned before we need to complete.

+The implementation of ``finishingMainStrategy`` is proof that we can always claim the locked funds from the script utxo using any wallet.
+Given the escrow has a ``cancel`` operation, then for any unresolved escrow, we can always claim the locked funds using this operation.
+Thus, the sequence of actions for retrieving all the locked funds will be a sequence of ``cancels`` for all the created escrows.

 Contract Model Instance
 ~~~~~~~~~~~~~~~~~~~~~~~